Sustainable Procurement Activities

 - (7-3) Preventing the Leak of Confidential Information

 - (8-1) Developing and Preparing a Business Continuity Plan

 For inquiries from material and equipment suppliers regarding the Sustainable Procurement Guidelines

 Production partners (production control-related) and planning/design suppliers (planning and sales promotion-related) should direct inquiries to the business partner information desk of the relevant division.

 |Living & Industry Division||Documents to be submitted (June 1, 2018) Excel(90KB)|

 |Green Procurement Guidelines in Packaging Business Ver.4.4 (June 1, 2018) PDF(1.30MB)|

-Direct inquires concerning green procurement in the Living & Industry Division to:
+For inquiries concerning green procurement in the Living & Industry Division: